zdravkov/kendo-docs/aspnet-mvc/fundamentals.md

 > * a stylesheet may contain up to 4095 CSS selectors;
 > * a stylesheet may be up to 250KB in size

-When using CSS bundling with the Kendo UI stylesheets, the **virtual location of the bundle must match the physical location of the Kendo UI CSS files**.
+When using CSS bundling with the Kendo UI MVC server wrappers stylesheets, the **virtual location of the bundle must match the physical location of the Kendo UI CSS files**.
 This is because the image URLs in the Kendo UI themes are **relative** and the browser will search for the theme images depending on the virtual URL.

 Imagine the following scenario: